Self-harm: Epidemiology

 It is difficult to gain an accurate picture of incidence and prevalence of self-harm.
 Even with sufficient monitoring resources, self-harm is usually unreported, with instances taking place in private and wounds being treated by the self-harming individual.
 Recorded figures can be based on three sources: psychiatric samples, hospital admissions and general population surveys.
 A 2015 meta-analysis of reported self-harm among 600,000 adolescents found a lifetime prevalence of 11.4% for suicidal or non-suicidal self-harm (i.e. excluding self-poisoning) and 22.9% for non-suicidal self-injury (i.e. excluding suicidal acts), for an overall prevalence of 16.9%.
 The difference in SH and NSSI rates, compared to figures of 16.1% and 18.0% found in a 2012 review, may be attributable to differences in methodology among the studies analyzed.

 The World Health Organization estimates that, as of 2010, 880,000 deaths occur as a result of self-harm (including suicides).
 About 10% of admissions to medical wards in the UK are as a result of self-harm, the majority of which are drug overdoses.
-However, studies based only on hospital admissions may hide the larger group of self-harmers who do not need or seek hospital treatment for their injuries, instead treating themselves.
+However, studies based only on hospital admissions may hide the larger group of individuals who self-harm who do not need or seek hospital treatment for their injuries, instead treating themselves.
 Many adolescents who present to general hospitals with deliberate self-harm report previous episodes for which they did not receive medical attention.
 In the United States up to 4% of adults self-harm with approximately 1% of the population engaging in chronic or severe self-harm.